ga4gh/data-security/AAI/FAQ.md

 {% hr2 %}

+## Known Limitations

-### What is the limitation of using a fully scoped (or audience-less) token in a multi-node workflow?
+### What are the pros and cons of using a fully scoped (or audience-less) token in a multi-node workflow?

 The *Passport Scoped Access Token* is a token that can unlock **all** data that the user is entitled to, and not just